cuny-academic-commons/social-paper/README.md

 ###Get involved

-Social Paper will be released first as a feature of The CUNY Academic Commons and then abstracted as a plugin for Commons in a Box (CBOX).
-Interested educators or students outside of The CUNY Graduate Center community will need to set up a CBOX installation to use Social Paper for their community.
+Social Paper will be released first as a feature of the CUNY Academic Commons, and in the future will be abstracted as a plugin intended for integration with Commons In A Box (CBOX).
+Interested educators or students outside of The CUNY Graduate Center community will need to set up a WordPress/BuddyPress or CBOX installation to use Social Paper for their community.
 Team members are currently exploring ways that Social Paper might be released for general public use without a CBOX install.
 Individuals interested in using, contributing to, or learning more about Social Paper, are invited to contact Erin Glass at erin (dot) glass (at) gmail (dot) com.

+##<a name="technical-overview"></a>Technical Overview

+Social Paper is a WordPress plugin, designed to work best when installed alongside [BuddyPress](https://buddypress.org).

+### Prerequisites

+Social Paper requires a few additional components to work correctly:

+* [WordPress Front End Editor](https://wordpress.org/plugins/wp-front-end-editor/) - Note that the mainline version of WP-FEE does not fully support more recent versions of WordPress.
+See [https://github.com/iseulde/wp-front-end-editor/issues/257](https://github.com/iseulde/wp-front-end-editor/issues/257) for more details.
+* An inline-commenting plugin.
+Currently, Social Paper supports [WP Side Comments](https://github.com/richardtape/wp-side-comments) and [Inline Comments](https://wordpress.org/plugins/inline-comments/).
+The first iteration on the CUNY Academic Commons will use Inline Comments, so integration there might be the smoothest.

+### Optional integrations

+When installed alongside BuddyPress, Social Paper has some additional functionality:

+* Papers can be linked to groups (requires bp-groups)
+* Creating and editing papers creates items in the activity stream (requires bp-activity)